Over the Summer, one of my big tasks is to overhaul my studio website.

 Looking back at my site from last year, I couldn’t believe how much text I had on every page.
-If the writer doesn’t even want to read the whole page then why would a prospective client?
+If the writer doesn’t even want to read the whole page, why would a prospective client?

 How I Handled It

-I simplified the menu and worked to greatly condense the wording on every page.
-Now there are 5 choices across the top.
+I simplified the menu and worked to condense the wording on every page greatly.
+Now there are five choices across the top.

 Home | Studio Info | Hear My Students Play | Testimonials | Contact